samuelmtz2000/beIntentionalApp/docs/design-system/section-headers.md

 - Ensure readability over scrolling content with an overlay background and bottom divider.

 Component
-- Use `DSSectionHeader(title:icon:trailingIcon:onTrailingTap:)` from `DesignSystem/DSComponents.swift`.
+- Use `DSSectionHeader(title:icon:trailingIcon:onTrailingTap:trailingColor:)` from `DesignSystem/DSComponents.swift`.
 - Defaults: `dsFont(.headerMD)` for title, 18–20pt icon sizes, trailing button tinted with `accentSecondary`.
 - Background: `backgroundSecondary` with a subtle bottom divider; behaves well when the header is pinned during scroll.